chinamike65/hugo-tuolesi/content/book4/book4en.md

 Most people need to use a magnifying glass to see tiny dust.

-The second Sega wood-like living Buddha, Master Jigme Wangpo, is the abbot of Labrang Monastery.
+The second Sega wood-like living Buddha, Master Jigme Wangpo, was the abbot of Labrang Monastery.

-In the past, the fastest way to walk was on horseback.
+In the past, the fastest way to travel was on horseback.
 It took seven days to travel from Xining to the Labrang Monastery in Gansu.

 One time when I went to Labrang Monastery, the master was riding a horse, and he had been observing the sufferings along the way.
 When he arrived at the Labrang, he said that it took seven days to observe and understand the sufferings, but it was not very complete.